contember/docs/docs/schema/migrations.md

 - you can't execute a migration, which precedes already executed migration

 Therefore, you should:
-- never modify or delete a migration, which has been executed on live environment
+- never modify or delete a migration, which has been executed on live environment,
-- ensure, that new migration is always last (e.g. when merging a branch)
+- ensure, that new migration is always last (e.g. when merging a branch).

 During local development, you can bypass some of these checks, even if the migration was locally executed.

-Note that all of these commands are available only on local Contember instance.
+Note that all of these commands are available only on local Contember instance and not in production environments.

 ### Amending a migration